emirceyani/emirceyani.github.io/index.md

     Ultimately, I am driven by a deep interest in understanding and defining intelligence, whether it's in animals or artificial systems.
 While I'm excited about the potential of AI, I'm also mindful of its limitations and potential pitfalls – I'm definitely not a technosolutionist.
   </p>
   <p>
-    Before my current role, I worked at <a href="https://www.tii.ae/" target="_blank">TII</a> as a Senior Researcher in 2024.
-I obtained my PhD in 2023 from <a href="https://mila.quebec/en/" target="_blank">Mila</a> and <a href="https://www.umontreal.ca/en" target="_blank">UdeM</a>, under the supervision of <a href="https://yoshuabengio.org/" target="_blank">Yoshua Bengio</a>.
-During my PhD, I also interned at <a href="https://www.youtube.com/watch?v=dQw4w9WgXcQ&themeRefresh=1">Google Brain</a> in Paris in 2020, focusing on hierarchical reinforcement learning.
-My academic background includes studies in applied mathematics at <a href="https://www.polytechnique.edu/" target="_blank">Ecole Polytechnique</a> and statistical learning at <a href="https://ens-paris-saclay.fr/" target="_blank">Ecole Normale Supérieure Paris-Saclay</a>.
-I've also explored research in game theory and operations research at <a href="https://researcher.watson.ibm.com/researcher/view_group.php?id=8131" target="_blank">IBM Research Singapore</a> and gained industry experience as a data scientist at <a href="https://www.booking.com/">Booking.com</a> in Amsterdam.
+    Before my current role, Before joining USC, I received my MSc and BSc degrees from  <a href="https://ee.bilkent.edu.tr/en/" target="_blank">the Electrical Engineering at Bilkent University</a> as a Senior Researcher in 2018 and 2020 respectively.
   </p>
 </div>